Goodbye, PMI!

-For loans made after July 1999, lenders are obligated (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the loan balance goes under 78 percent of the purchase price � but not at the point the loan reaches 22 percent equity.
-(There are some loans that are not included -like some loans considered 'high risk'.)
-But you are able to cancel PMI yourself (for loans closed past July 1999) once your equity reaches 20 percent, no matter the original price of purchase.
+For loans made after July 1999, lending institutions are required (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the balance of the loan falls below 78 percent of the purchase amount � but not when the loan reaches 22 percent equity.
+(There are some loans that are not covered by this law -like some loans considered 'high risk'.)
+But you are able to cancel PMI yourself (for loans made past July 1999) at the point your equity rises to 20 percent, regardless of the original price of purchase.

 Got a Question?